DrakeLab/miller-tb-assortativity/README.md

 ---

 # PROTOCOL FOR:
-# Isolating the sources of sex disparities in TB prevalence among men: A modeling study
+# Sex-assortative contact patterns and male-bias of Tuberculosis

-_Last updated: July 26, 2018_
+_Last updated: August 26, 2019_

 ## Authors: